erikvanmechelen/wind/manuscript/scoring.md

 ## My Preferred, for a Club League System (Tribute)

+Read all about the [Tribute system](https://windycityweasels.org/tribute-scoring-system/) (on the Windy City Weasels website).

-Leading up to 2020, the Minnesota Diplomacy Club discussed Recruitment & Retention as important priorities for the 2020 season.
+Leading up to 2020, the Minnesota Diplomacy Club discussed recruitment and retention as important priorities for the 2020 season.
 We had grown to 30 players and wanted to continue growing and also have players be excited enough to return for 3+ games each season.

 After studying Tribute (previously Janus), developed in Chicago, I proposed we either shift to Tribute for 2020, or as a compromise, trial it alongside Sum of Squares--in that case we would have two sets of standings.